mikesposito/nvim/README.md

 ## Configuration

+### Preferences

-The main editor preferences can be found in `lua/preferences`:
+The default editor preferences can be found here:
-- `lua/mikesposito/preferences/general.lua`: General editor preferences
+- `lua/custom/preferences.lua`: General editor preferences
-- `lua/mikesposito/preferences/keymaps.lua`: Key assignments
+- `lua/custom/keymaps.lua`: Key bindings

 You can add any custom configuration in the `lua/custom` folder, so you can keep pulling updates from this repository without conflicts.